njheb/icotools/examples/icezero/README.md

 **Step 1:** Get the raspbian image with pre-installed FOSS iCE40 tools:
 http://files.clifford.at/2017-03-02-raspbian-jessie-icotools.zip

-**Step 2:** Unzip the file and write the image on a (min 16 GB) SD card.
+And unzip the file and write the image on a (min 16 GB) SD card.
 See this link for instructions:
 https://www.raspberrypi.org/documentation/installation/installing-images/README.md

+-- or --

+Install the icestorm toolchain via:

+    sudo apt-get install fpga-icestorm arachne-pnr

-**Step 3:** Connect your IceZero with your Raspberry Pi or Raspberry Pi Zero and boot the Raspberry Pi from the SD card.
+**Step 2:** Connect your IceZero with your Raspberry Pi or Raspberry Pi Zero and boot the Raspberry Pi from the SD card.

-**Step 4:** Copy the files in this directory onto the Raspberry Pi and build the IceZero programming tool:
+**Step 2:** Copy the files in this directory onto the Raspberry Pi and build the IceZero programming tool:

     make icezprog

+and optionally

+    sudo make install_icezprog

 **Step 5:** Build the example design and program it into the IceZero board: